moodle/devdocs/general/development/tracker/labels.md

 Used to flag issues that have created a need for documentation work, such as new pages, changes, or even being added to upcoming release notes.
 Docs people will look for these issues periodically when working on documentation, removing the label once documentation has been written.
 For new features in the upcoming version of Moodle, please add documentation to the dev docs (adding a link to it from the tracker issue) or in a comment in the issue, then when the new version wiki is set up (3 weeks prior to release), the info can be transferred.

 - `cl_docs_required` ([all](https://tracker.moodle.org/issues/?jql=labels%20in%20(cl_docs_required)) | [yours](https://tracker.moodle.org/issues/?jql=labels%20in%20(cl_docs_required)%20AND%20assignee%20%3D%20currentUser()))<br/>
-Used to flag issues that contain features which need to be documented in the [[Component Library]].
+Used to flag issues that contain features which need to be documented in the [Component Library](https://docs.moodle.org/dev/Component_Library).
 The responsibility of creating/updating Component Library documentation falls to the developer assigned to each relevant issue.
 Normally the relevant documentation should be included in the issue, but in some cases this will not be the case.
 When the issue is resolved and component library documentation was not included, a new issue should be created for the Component Library changes, linking using the **Documents** and **is documented by** issue links, and the `cl_docs_required` label should be removed from the issue.

 - `dev_docs_required` ([all](https://tracker.moodle.org/issues/?jql=labels%20in%20(dev_docs_required)) | [yours](https://tracker.moodle.org/issues/?jql=labels%20in%20(dev_docs_required)%20AND%20assignee%20%3D%20currentUser()))<br/>
 Used to flag issues that need to be noted in the dev docs.
 The responsibility of creating/updating Dev docs falls to the developer assigned to each relevant issue.
 When the issue is resolved, documentation should be created/updated, an appropriate URL should be added to the **Documentation link** field of the issue and the `dev_docs_required` label should be removed from the issue.